 However, there is minimal if no risk in “cultivation of Spirulina” where the pH is extremely alkaline, thus not allowing for any such contamination.
 The Spirulina Wikipedia Page does state that Spirulina itself does not produce any toxic metals, but the very next sentence is extremely misleading:

 “Because spirulina is considered a dietary supplement in the U.S., no active, industry-wide regulation of its production occurs and no enforced safety standards exist for its production or purity. “

-“One study reported the presence of lead up to 5.1 ppm in a sample from a commercial supplement.[iii]
-The paper cited actually is an excellent review of the use of Spirulina in Protein Energy Malnutrition, cataloguing all human and animal studies; the Wiki authors have not given credit to the actual content of the paper, which talks about the health benefits of Spirulina and have misquoted the above number from a reference of a reference.
+The paper cited is actually an excellent review of the use of Spirulina in Protein Energy Malnutrition, cataloging all human and animal studies; the Wiki authors have not given credit to the actual content of the paper, which talks about the health benefits of Spirulina, and have misquoted the above number from a reference of a reference.

 The most misleading sentence of all on the Spirulina Wikipedia Page is the following, regarding research: